With three subjects making up a PPE course, you will likely have a preference for one of them.

 is PPE the right course if i want to go into politics?

 Yes.
-For most of the universities that offer PPE, you will find that Politics it is either the dominant subject or it has the same weight as Philosophy or Economics.
+For most of the universities that offer PPE, you will find that Politics is either the dominant subject or it has the same weighting as Philosophy and Economics.